Figueres Spain Travel Guide

 Cultural centers occasionally host theater performances, concerts, or other artistic events.
 The Dalí Theatre-Museum, a former theater, sometimes hosts special events.

-The area around The Rambla and adjacent streets has numerous bars and pubs suitable for a night out drink.
+The area around The Rambla and adjacent streets has numerous bars and pubs suitable for an evening drink.
 A "pub crawl" in the traditional sense is not a typical activity, but walking between several bars is a common social practice.

 Shopping in Figueres has opportunities to find local products, souvenirs, and special handmade items.